slowproj/slowdash/docs/ControlsScript.md

 ## Demonstration Example Project
-In `slowdash/ExampleProjects/SlowTask` there is a slowdash project to demonstrate some of the features described here.
+In `slowdash/ExampleProjects/SlowTask` there is a SlowDash project to demonstrate some of the features described here.
 ```console
 $ cd slowdash/ExampleProjects/SlowTask
 $ slowdash --port=18881